|

 in our country now, so all of these things that feel very science

+fiction are in fact all around us."
 The main difference in this urban setting is the climate.
 An

 overwhelming majority of superheroes set up shop in New York (or its